inclusive-design/adaptive-palette/README.md

   - [Corresponding script directory](scripts/new_labels_with_indicator/)
 - [Telegraphic Message Translation](./docs/TelegraphicMessageTranslation.md): use a local Ollama model to turn telegraphic messages into complete, speakable English sentences.
+- [Shortcut Keys](./docs/ShortcutKeys.md): keyboard shortcuts for palette navigation, caret movement in the input area, and modal dialogs.

 ### Utility Documentation